adnguyen/adnguyen.github.io/_posts/2016-03-30-Resources.md

 title: "Resources"
 date: 2016-03-30
 ---
-### Updated: 2016-05-24
+### Updated: 2016-08-30

 ## Interested in how I do science?
 I'm attempting to make my work as transparent as possible.
+[Here](http://simplystatistics.org/2015/12/11/instead-of-research-on-reproducibility-just-do-reproducible-research/) is a good blog post about overall approach and thoughts.

 ### 1. I've shared most of my dissertation projects on [Github.](http://adnguyen.github.io/Dissertation_temperature_adaptation_ants/)